KGM Torres new car review

 Summary

-We're a little disappointed that the budget here didn't extend to a more modern electrified combustion engine or a PHEV; but KGM's BYD development partner doesn't bother with those.
-Still, the exterior design's appealing and the EV variant's drivetrain looks competitive.
+We're a little disappointed that the efficiency figures here (even from the Hybrid version) aren't more class-competitive.
+Still, the exterior design's appealing and the EV variant's value proposition has now been considerably improved.
 As a result, expect the Torres to vastly out-sell everything else in the KGM range.
 Whether that's enough for marque profitability is another question.

 + More